emutex/wiring-x86/README.md

-# Wiringx86-Python
+# Wiring-x86-Python

-Wiringx86-Python is a Python module to use most Arduino functionalities on an Intel® Galileo Gen2 board.
-It provides a simple API (much likely original WiringPi-Python module) to talk to the GPIOs in a very easy way.
+Wiring-x86-Python is a Python module to use most Arduino functionalities on an Intel® Galileo Gen2 board.
+It provides a simple API (much likely original WiringPi-Python module) to talk to the GPIO pins in a very easily.

 At the moment only basic GPIO functionality is enabled.
 That is: